rdifrango/java-service-tier/README.md

 Given this, the first order of business was to create my [Lambda](http://aws.amazon.com/lambda/) function that handles the event.
 In order to do this, I highly recommend you read the [Getting Started Guide](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and in particular the section on [handling custom events](http://docs.aws.amazon.com/lambda/latest/dg/getting-started-custom-events.html).
 I will attempt to summarize the high level steps I went through:

 1. I logged into the AWS Console, clicking on the Lambda link.
-I
 	1. If you haven’t previously set it up, there will be a get started button which when clicked will create the appropriate IAM role to run your Lambda functions.
 2. I then clicked on the link to create a new function.
 All Lambda functions are [Node.js](http://nodejs.org/) based and accepts JSON as the incoming payload.
 To help you get started, AWS does provide with a sample, but here’s what I ended up with:

 ```javascript
 exports.audit = function(event, context)